 Beyond our proud tradition of volunteerism, we have maintained an excellent relationship with our local community.
 We work hard to earn the continued respect of our local neighbors by taking an active role in our community.
 We facilitate the community food and toy drive at Christmas.
 We host Santa's annual visit.
 And we participate in the Lamb Show each June with our Annual Lamb Show Breakfast.
 Beyond these events, we sponsor the community bicycle helmet program, visit our schools, partner with the CERT and work very closely with Turner Police Department, Turner Public Works Department and City of Turner Administration.

-These partnerships extend to our counterparts at Aumsville Fire, Jefferson Fire, Stayton Fire, Salem Fire and Marion County Fire District #1, Rural Metro Ambulance and Santiam Ambulance.
+These partnerships extend to our counterparts at Aumsville Fire, Jefferson Fire, Stayton Fire, Salem Fire and Marion County Fire District #1, Falck Ambulance and Santiam Ambulance.
 These important partnerships make our community a safer place to live and work.
 They make our emergency operations more safe for our responders and they give us an opportunity to return the favor to neighboring communities.
 Cooperation has become a central part of our continued success.

 Finally, we keep a focus on the long-term.
 We currently enjoy the public safety dividends on huge investments and sacrifices made by those who came many years before us and we aim every day, to leave a viable & vibrant public safety system for those who will come after us.
 Our goal is to hand off an organization that is well-prepared for the unknown future.